 Where classroom geology finally comes alive

-Our goal is to help upper-level geology students make the all-important transition from classroom theory to real-world understanding while working in a variety of geologic settings.
+This field course helps upper-level geology students make the all-important transition from classroom theory to real-world understanding while working remotely in a variety of geologic settings.
+During the five-week course, we will use the spectacular setting of the American Southwest as a backdrop to help students explore geology in areas of compression, extension, shearing, metamorphism and volcanism.

-The estimated cost for Texas residents tuition and fees, including all lodging and transportation in university vans, is about $3,700.
+The estimated cost for Texas residents, including tuition and fees, is about $2,200.
 For Non-Texas residents, use the tuition calculator to get a quick estimate of cost.

 The six-credit-hour field course usually starts in late May and concludes around the end of June.
 Because the student to faculty ratio is low, students receive a significant amount of personal attention.
 View our tentative summer 2020 schedule for more information.